clartaq/yo-dave-blog/content/post/2013-06-25-java-clojure-interop-an-update.md

 modified: 2018-03-16T16:42:36.332822-04:00
 ---

 My most popular answer on [Stack Overflow](http://stackoverflow.com/) has to do with [Clojure-Java interop](http://stackoverflow.com/questions/2181774/calling-clojure-from-java/2187427#2187427).
-Since that answer was written, some of the tools used in the answer, specifically [enclojure](http://enclojure.wikispaces.com/), have been deprecated.
+Since that answer was written, some of the tools used in the answer, specifically <del>[enclojure](http://enclojure.wikispaces.com/)</del> (**Broken Link**), have been deprecated.
 Because many of the follow-up questions related to how to build a working version of the answer, I thought it might be a good idea to update the post with modern tools.

 As this is written, the tools used include: